-Once the dry a bit, remove the newspapers and hang the shoes on a cedar tree to absorb the remaining moisture and shoe odor.
+Once they dry a bit, remove the newspapers and hang the shoes on a cedar tree to absorb the remaining moisture and shoe odor.

 Removing The Scuff Marks

-Scuff marks can ruin your golf shoes appearance and health.
-To remove them, you need to get a matching color of shoe polish and apply it on the marks to cover up the marks that usually appear after regular use.
+Scuff marks can ruin your golf shoe’s appearance and health.
+To remove them, you need to get a matching color of shoe polish and apply it to the marks to cover up the marks that usually appear after regular use.

 Shoe polishes typically come in various colors and so it won’t be hard to choose the one that matches your golf shoes.
 All you need is a brush to do the task.

-As you choose the color of shoe polish to apply on your golf shoe, make sure you select the color that fits leather.
+As you choose the color of shoe polish to apply to your golf shoe, make sure you select the color that fits leather.